 The second episode with Anti-Cosmo has a Silence of the Lambs reference.

 Anti-Cosmo (sitting behind a glassed-in cell):Hello, Clarise!
-Wanda: Clarise?
+Wanda: Who's Clarise?
 Anti-Cosmo: So sorry, can't see a thing without my monocle.

 The Autobot science team is composed of Wheeljack, whose face greatly resembles a roboticized version of a certain walrus-faced mythbuster, and Perceptor, whose computerized voice resembles that of physicist Stephan Hawking.